 That guy was Steven Gove.
 He sits in his apartment with just a scratch on his head that didn't even need stitches.

 "I was just pedaling along and thinking about having some pea soup and next thing I know I'm in someone's car," Gove explained.

 It was just about 8:30 p.m.
-Saturday night, and Gove had just finished his paper route.
+Saturday night, and Gove had just finished his paper route on his pedal tricycle.
 He didn't hear the car coming up behind him.
 Even though Gove was wearing this safety vest, the driver hit him.
 Gove blacked out for a moment after the impact and when he woke up he was inside this car.

-He explains the 20-year-old Manitowoc man kept driving, and parked a few blocks later.
+He explains the 20-year-old Manitowoc, Wis., man kept driving, and parked a few blocks later.
 The driver then got out of the car, and locked the doors from the outside.